nicholassm/disruptor-rs/README.md

 2. [Disrustor](https://github.com/sklose/disrustor)

 A key feature that this library supports is multiple producers from different threads that neither of the above libraries support (at the time of writing).

+# Used By

+*Would you like to have your company listed here?
+Open an issue with the details and I'll add you to the list.*

 # Contributions